jbarratt/housepi/README.md

 ## To Do

-* Set up mdns so I don't have to hard-code the pi's name/address
 * Set time zone to local (not UTC)
 * Switch to another monitoring system that does rendering in-browser and can track other things.
 (Grafana?)
 * traffic counters from network devices